catalicu/FunExp/README.md

 5. MetaDiv_table_FunExp12021-03-30.txt: Table listing each sample's diversity calculations, including Richness, Shannon and Simpson's index and Pielou's evenness.
 It contains 97 samples.
 6. FunEx1_calculations.csv and FunEx2_calculations.csv: Datatables with calculated 16S rRNA gene copy counts from qPCR.
 7. ASVtable_forGLM_FunExp12023-01-04.txt: This table includes ASV abundance data from data file 1 and Metadata table from data file 3 for each sample.
 It contains 97 samples.
+8. Leavs_per_age.csv: This table lists information from individual leaves sampled from the field, before being pooled per age group.
+The dataset contains information on 457 leaves and includes each leave's age, band number (identifier tag), and fluid volume.

 Data files product of data analysis are stored in the output_table/ folder:
-8. ASVslope_sorted52024-02-21.txt:
+9. ASVslope_sorted52024-02-21.txt:
-9. ASVrel.abund.pa.txt: This table is generated with script 6.
+10. ASVrel.abund.pa.txt: This table is generated with script 6.
 It includes each ASV's average relative abundance, frequency, the slope of its relationship with function and its phylogenetic classification.
-10. ASVlist2.txt: This table is generated with script 6.
+11. ASVlist2.txt: This table is generated with script 6.
 It includes each ASV's code, average relative abundance, phylogenetic affiliations and its identifier sequence.

 ## Script descriptions
+These scripts process data to generate the figures and statistical tests for the main text:
 1. Fig1_BEF_funexp_main_bDiv_cFun.R: This script creates the three panels for Fig 1.
 The input for this script includes data files 2, 3, 4 and 5.
 2. Fig1_BEF_funexp_main_bDiv_cFun_Stats.R: Performs statistical testing to support patterns displayed in Fig1.
 Input used includes data files 2, 3, 4, and 5.
 3. Fig2_FunExp_SEM2025.R: Performs SEM analysis and generates Figure 2.
 Input files are data files 3, and 4.
 4. Fig3_qPCR_FunExp.Rmd: This script is in Rmarkdown.
 It creates figure 3 and performs statistical analyses associated with our qPCR data.
 It uses data file 6, as well as 2 and 7 for comparisons.
 5. Fig4_NMDS_adonis.R: Performs multivariate analyses including perMANOVA, NMDS ordination and homogeneity of distances.
-Uses data files 2 and 3.
+This code also generates Figure S4 and runs stats associated with it.
+Data files 2 and 3 are used here.
 6. Fig5_FunASV_plotprep.R: This script prepares data to create figures to identify ASV underlying function.
-It relies on data file 1, 7 and 8.
+It relies on data file 1, 7 and 9.
 This scripts generates data files 9 and 10, required for script 7.
 7. Fig5_FunASV_plot.R: This script generates Figure 5.
-Using data files 8, 9, and 10.
-Data files 9 and 10 are generated with script 6, make sure to run it before script 7.
+Using data files 9, 10, and 11.
+Data files 10 and 11 are generated with script 6, make sure to run it before script 7.

+These scripts process data to generate supplementary materials:
+8. FigS1and2_DivBaseline.R: This script generates figure S1 and 2.
+It performs the associated statistical testing.
+Requires data files 2, 3 and 8.
+9. FigS3_and stats_FunAge_noOld.R: This script generates figure 3 and performs the associated statistical tests.
+It requires data files 4 and 5.

 SOFTWARE VERSIONS
 The software and package versions can be found in the [session information](https://github.com/catalicu/FunExp/blob/main/sessionInfo_funexp04242025.txt) file.